Kria™ KR260 Robotics Starter Kit

 No Oscilloscope Setup

-• No connections to the Pmods are required in this case since the oscilloscope will not be used, instead the Wireshark application will be used to analyze traffic types.
+• No connections to the Pmods are required in this case since the oscilloscope is not used.
+Instead, the Wireshark application is used to analyze traffic types.

 • Start Receive mode on Board2 and use tcpdump to begin capturing received packets